S&W Prototype 686-3 PC Stainless – Judy Woolley

 Caliber: .357 Mag

-This one-of-a-kind Smith & Wesson Model 686-3 Performance Center prototype was built for competitive shooter Judy Woolley and tuned for peak precision.
-Featuring a heavy 6-inch barrel with compensator, Sightron scope, and Performance Center action, it’s a rare piece of both shooting history and elite craftsmanship.
+A one-of-a-kind Smith & Wesson 686-3 Performance Center Prototype built for champion Judy Woolley.
+Featuring a 6-inch barrel, compensator, Sightron scope, and master-level tuning—a true piece of competitive shooting history.

 Share...